sbaumgartner/scripting_test/README.md

 1. **Fork this repository**
 2. Complete your implementation and commit your changes
-3. Email me the link to your GitHub repo once you're done
+3. Send us your name and a link to your GitHub repo once you're done to careers@lamarhealth.com

 ---